 Sauces that contain a lot of sugar, salt, or vinegar have a long shelf life.
 Sometimes other preservatives are added to increase shelf life as well.
 Tomato-based pasta sauces and mayonnaise are more delicate, so you should be more careful.

 When purchasing any canned good to put back, check to make sure the expiration date is not coming up too soon.
-Sometimes places like Amazon will have exceptional deals on something because it only has a year left on the date rather than the three years it has when it leaves the cannery.
+Sometimes will have exceptional deals on something because it only has a year left on the date rather than the three years it has when it leaves the cannery.

 Ingredients to put back for making your own sauces